-Food Standards Australia New Zealand (FSANZ) received an Application from Aria Food Ingredients amba (Denmark) on 17 July 2002 seeking to amend Standard 1.5.1 of the Food Standards Code to permit the use of D-tagatose as a novel food ingredient.
-This application is at the draft assessment stage under section 15 of the Food Standards Australia New Zealand Act 1991 (FSANZ Act).
-The work on this application was commenced on 08 August 2002.
+Food Standards Australia New Zealand (FSANZ) received an Application from Arla Food Ingredients amba (Denmark) on 17 July 2002 seeking to amend Standard 1.5.1 Novel Foods of the Australia New Zealand Food Standard Code (the Code) to permit the use of D-tagatose as a novel food ingredient.
+Standard 1.5.1 requires that novel foods undergo a pre-market safety assessment before they may be sold in Australia and New Zealand.